orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 encoding usually ignorant of its use

 ##### Mathematics, Physics, ..., Dynamics
+- A lot of this started with the idea: "You cannot have interaction without something like gravity." ; I think?
+Probably a question similar to this.

 Yellow is how you could define zero.
 Or a selection pointer on pink. ; Basically you can define the boundary as a zero point. ; "split point between opposites" ; "distinguishability begins here for modular structure" ; ... "selection"
 ![[Pasted image 20240501193810.png]]